 REVIEW OF PERFORMANCE

-The company has not transferred any amount to the reserve and surplus as it hasaccumulated losses during the previous years.
+The Company has not transferred any amount to the general reserves as it hasaccumulated losses during the earlier years.

 MATERIAL CHANGES AND COMMITMENTS AFFECTING FINANCIAL POSITION BETWEEN THE END OF THEFINANCIAL YEAR AND DATE OF REPORT

-No dividend on equity shares has been recommended by the Board for the year ended 31stMarch 2016 keeping in view of the non-profitability of the previous years.
+No dividend on equity shares has been recommended by the Board for the year ended 31stMarch 2017 keeping in view non-profitability of earlier years.